Salmarix/GDE-FEM/README.md

 ### FE matrix creation codes

-- Coagulation_FEM_matrix_creator: Creates coagulation FEM matrices with trapezoidal rule method
+- `Coagulation_FEM_matrix_creator` : Creates coagulation FEM matrices with trapezoidal rule method

-- Coagulation_quadrature_matrix_creator: Creates coagulation FEM matrices with 3 or 5 point Gaussian quadrature
+- `Coagulation_quadrature_matrix_creator` : Creates coagulation FEM matrices with 3 or 5 point Gaussian quadrature

-- Condensation_FEM_matrix_creator: Creates Petrov-Galerkin and Galerkin FEM matrixes for the condensation equation
+- `Condensation_FEM_matrix_creator` : Creates Petrov-Galerkin and Galerkin FEM matrixes for the condensation equation

 ### Size splitting operator for discrete GDE

-- Size_splitting_operator: Size splitting operator for discrete coagulation equation
+- `Size_splitting_operator` : Size splitting operator for discrete coagulation equation

 ### Time evolution codes

-- CrankNicolsonGDE: Crank-Nicolson mainly designed for the FEM time evolution (Should also work with difference method).
+- `CrankNicolsonGDE` : Crank-Nicolson mainly designed for the FEM time evolution (Should also work with difference method).

-- discrete_GDE_solver_ver2: Calculates solution for discrete General dynamic equation.
+- `discrete_GDE_solver_ver2` : Calculates solution for discrete General dynamic equation.
 Monomer size have to be set and a minimum particle size.
 			  Can be used to calculate only coagulation if source is set to zero.

 ### Plotting codes

-- fig: Code for configuring figures
+- `fig` : Code for configuring figures

-- PlotParticleDensityEvolution: Colorplot with logarithmic axices
+- `PlotParticleDensityEvolution` : Colorplot with logarithmic axices